Knowledge base

-1000 FAQs, 500 tutorials and explanatory videos.
+1000 FAQs, 500 tutorials and instructional videos.
 Here, there are only solutions!

-Import data to kDrive from iCloud
+Import data on kDrive from iCloud

 Preamble

-1. Set up rclone for drive access
+1. Configure rclone for drive access

 Installing rclone on your computer

-There is a version of rclone with a graphical interface (GUI) but it is quite possible to do this via command line (CLI):
+There is a version of rclone with a graphical interface (GUI) but it is quite possible to do this via the command line (CLI):

 sudo -v ; curl https://rclone.org/install.sh | sudo bash